Jestin James

 Discovery Project — PDP: Hard-to-Discover Payment Methods & Savings

-High Upsell Cart (HUC): No Visibility for Reachable Offers & Installments
+High Upsell Cart (HUC): No Visibility for Reachable Offers & Instalments

 The Add-to-Cart confirmation moment — the HUC (High Upsell Cart) — was another missed opportunity.
 After a user tapped "Add to Cart," the confirmation drawer contained zero payment signals, and no basket-building prompt to help customers reach offer thresholds.